 Designed in 1992 by Bobby Weed and Fuzzy Zoeller, TPC Summerlin incorporates traditional golf design with the natural desert terrain of the region.
 It annually ranks among the easiest Par 71s on the schedule.
 There is plenty of room off the tee, the greens are large and receptive and the tournament always produces a low-scoring birdie-fest.

-TPC Summerlin is in its eleventh year as host venue with an average winning score of nearly -22.
 The Par 71 course can stretch to 7,255 yard and is located at an average elevation of 2,700 feet (820 m) above sea level.
 Greens are large by Tour standards averaging 7,500 square feet and are very scoreable.

 What one does off the tee this week is pretty much irrelevant as you don’t need to be particularly long or accurate.
 Finding greens and putting well are the key attributes for success

-Cantlay’s game tee-to-green laid the foundation for his victory with more than three quarters of his strokes gained on the field average coming in this department.
+Cantlay’s game tee-to-green laid the foundation for his victory with more than three quarters of his strokes gained on the field average coming in this category.
 The 25 year old finished the week 13th in Driving Distance, T5 for Driving Accuracy, 17th for GIR and 9th in Putts per GIR.

 In 2016, Rod Pampling, birdied four of the last six holes to capture his first win in 10 years.
 His victory included a bogey free opening round with 7 x Birdies and 2 x Eagles for an -11 (60).
 The Australian finished the week 1st in Strokes Gained Tee-To-Green gaining almost 13 strokes on the field average.
 He finished the week 38th in Driving Distance, T15 for Driving Accuracy, T11 for GIR and T12 in Putts per GIR.